vishk23/moses/Reports/Credit Loan Review/Loan Conditions Matrix/docs/project-notes.md

 - A free form field for input

 Environmental Selection only:
 The property is located in a high risk category.
-High risk category properties
+High risk category properties include:
-include: Gasoline & fuel oil handling, distribution, or refining, Concrete and asphalt plants, Plating operations, Printing plants, Electronics Manufacturers, Handling, distribution, or manufacture of chemicals Automotive manufacture, repair or service, Dry cleaning plants, Foundries and metal smelting, Hospital and biomedicine manufacturers, Waste handling, distribution and disposal
-- this needs to be broken up into bullets like the above items
+- Gasoline & fuel oil handling, distribution, or refining,
+- Concrete and asphalt plants,
+- Plating operations,
+- Printing plants,
+- Electronics Manufacturers,
+- Handling, distribution, or manufacture of chemicals,
+- Automotive manufacture, repair or service,
+- Dry cleaning plants,
+- Foundries and metal smelting,
+- Hospital and biomedicine manufacturers,
+- Waste handling, distribution and disposal